 Insurance — Life, disability, homeowners, auto, health, long-term care, and liability policies.

-Click into each sub-tab to see how data is organized.
+Click into each one to see how data is organized.
 This is the same structure you'll use when entering data for your own clients.

 Planning

-The Planning tab is where you analyze the client's financial position.
-It has five sub-tabs:
+Planning in the left sidebar is where you analyze the client's financial position.
+Its sub-items are:

 Goals — The Retirement, Education, and Liquidity goal calculators.
 This is the most important planning feature in Kerdora.
 Spend some time here to see how the calculators work and what assumptions drive the results.